-Our Trust Board comprises the Chairman, six Non-Executive Directors and five Executive Directors as detailed in the Board profile below.
-In addition the Trust has two Associate Non-Executive Directors.
-The Director of Human Resources and Organisational Development, the Director of Operations, Director of Sustainability, Director of Communications and Engagement and the Associate Director of Corporate Governance/Company Secretary also attend the Trust Board to give advice within their professional remits.
+As at 31 March 2020 The Trust Board comprises the Chairman, six Non-Executive Directors and five Executive Directors with voting rights as detailed in the Board profile below.
+In addition the Trust has four Associate Non-Executive Directors.
+The Director of Human Resources and Organisational Development, the three Directors of Operations, Director of Communications and Engagement and the Director of Corporate Governance/Company Secretary also attend the Trust Board to give advice within their professional remits.
 The Trust Board functions as a corporate decision-making body and Executive and Non-Executive Directors are full and equal members.